allicota/GDP_barchart/README.markdown

 # Bar Chart

+A bar chart created using D3.js showing the changes in the United States GDP over time.
+Created as part of freecodecamp.org's Data Visualization challenge.
-A Pen created on CodePen.io.
-Original URL: [https://codepen.io/acota/pen/ZELwPbp](https://codepen.io/acota/pen/ZELwPbp).
+Originially created on CodePen.io.

+View the dedicated GitHub page: https://allicota.github.io/GDP_barchart/